thisminute/cascading-ui/README.md

 semantics -> write   ->
 compiled code!
 ```
-The `write` transformation is defined in several parts, one for each of several outputs that don't resemble each other - html, css, and the wasm binary.
+The `write` transformation is defined in several parts, one for each of several outputs that don't resemble each other - html, css, and Rust code that is compiled later into a wasm binary.

-In terms of file paths, this translates to
+In terms of file paths, this translates to:
 `src/lib.rs` - tokens already provided as a TokenStream
 `src/transform/parse.rs`
 `src/data/ast.rs`- (Abstract Syntax Tree)[https://en.wikipedia.org/wiki/Abstract_syntax_tree]
 `src/transform/analyze.rs` - (semantic analysis)[https://en.wikipedia.org/wiki/Semantic_analysis_(compilers)]
 `src/data/semantics.rs`
 `src/transform/write/*.rs` - the order we write the outputs in shouldn't matter

+This is the core of CWL (reuse this if you want a custom syntax that compiles to Rust!).
+In `src/misc` are files outside of this core flow, such as the helper `context` which is used during semantic analysis.

+`src

 ## Integration tests
 `./tests` has a collection of cwl examples that render different features.
 Currently, they just check to see that the examples compile.
 Run them with `wasm-pack test --headless --chrome`. `--firefox` works too, and you'll have to have whichever browser you're using installed.